 The On-Campus Recruiting (OCR) Program is your opportunity to interview with organizations from all industries during the fall and spring semesters for full-time, salaried and/or paid, structured internship positions.

-The Career Center hosts a variety of career fairs each year.
+We host a variety of career fairs each year.
 Employers recruit for full-time, part-time, and paid internship opportunities.

 Get information on how to search and apply for part-time student worker positions in various departments on campus.